cube-alchemy/cube-alchemy/docs/concepts/hypercube.md

 ---

-**How Cube Alchemy Builds an Hypercube**
+*How Cube Alchemy Builds an Hypercube:* **Data Model as a Graph**

-In Cube Alchemy, the hypercube is not limited to a single table.
-It combines **multiple DataFrames** into a unified, logical model that you can query seamlessly.
-You don't need to write the complex joins to connect them; the hypercube handles the relationships for you.

-**Key Concepts:**

-- **Data Model as a Graph:** The underlying structure is a **Connected Acyclic Undirected Graph**.
+The underlying structure is a **Connected Undirected Acyclic Graph** where:
     - **Nodes**: Your DataFrames.
     - **Edges**: The shared columns that link them.

  *It might not look like a tree, but under the hood, the hypercube is basically a tree in disguise — no loops, just clean branches connecting your data.
 See: [Tree (graph theory)](https://en.wikipedia.org/wiki/Tree_(graph_theory))*

-- **Effortless Queries:** When you request a metric across certain dimensions, the hypercube automatically **traverses** these connections (even across multiple "hops") to gather the necessary data.
+- **Effortless Queries:** The hypercube handles the relationships for you.
+When you request a metric across certain dimensions, the hypercube automatically **traverses** these connections to gather the necessary data.

-- **Consistency:** Define your metrics and queries once, and they can be reliably used across the entire data model.
+- **Consistency:** Define your metrics and queries once; they will be stateful and can be used reliably across the entire analysis journey.

 ---

 > **Important Note: Avoid Circular Dependencies**
 >
 > For the hypercube to function correctly, your data model must be a **Acyclic Graph**.
 This means you must avoid **cyclic relationships** (or circular references).
 Such cycles create ambiguous join paths that break the logic of data traversal and aggregations.

+> With proper modeling (e.g., bridge tables, role-playing/conformed dimensions, etc) cycles can be addressed.
+Trees keep results consistent and avoid the ad‑hoc rules general graphs require.